ImanKari/G9ConfigManagement/README.md

     // }
     ```
 - ### **G9AttrIgnore**
-  - This attribute enables you to ignore a member for storing in JSON.
+  - This attribute enables you to ignore a member for storing in the config file.
 - ### **G9AttrCustomParser**
   - This attribute enables you to implement the custom parsing process for (String to Json, Json to String, Both of them).
+    - It's useful when you need to use a custom structure in your config and want to store it with a desired format in the config file for any reason.
   ```csharp
   // A class that consists of custom parser methods. public class CustomParser